RevellFTW/CG1/README.md

-# CG1
-Computer Graphics I.
+# Computer Graphics I.
+- open project in webstorm, or run it with any localhost program.
+- open the main html file.